JonEast87/Fullstack_Pizza_Topping_App/backend/README.md

 > `npm run start` or `npm run start:dev` starts the server on `localhost:5001`.
 Start:dev will execute nodemon for automated server resets when backend files are updated and saved.

+> To setup the local development server you need to change the environment variable in ./backend/src/db/connection.js to represent `development` rather than `production`.

+`const environment = process.env.NODE_ENV || 'development'`

+> Rename the .env.sample to .env in your ./backend root directory so that the application knows where to send it's requests.

 ---

 # Testing Setup